AMD FSR vs Nvidia DLSS vs Intel XeSS

 The ongoing battle between AMD and Nvidia has been going on for decades at a hardware level, and now Intel has joined the party.
 Features like FSR, XeSS and DLSS significantly impact a user’s GPU purchase.

-So, as a user, which one is better for you?
+So, as a consumer, which one is better for you?

-Well, let’s have a look at some factors to determine a winner!
+Well, let’s take a peek at some factors to determine a winner!

 • Image Quality – Nvidia’s Tensor Cores and deep learning network process a lot more data to deliver high-quality images, outperforming FSR and XeSS.